zfbx/zdiscord/docs/faq.md

 ```

 This is fine.. it's just a warning that future versions may drop support for it.
 I don't see FiveM updating node again for quite some time so it's nothing to concern yourself with at the moment.
 This issue comes from a sub-dependency (node-fetch and whatwg) thinking FiveM is a browser so falling back to use `Buffer()`.
 I hope future updates of those resources will fix it, currently there's nothing I can do about it without forking entire collections of node modules and changing them.
 And I don't want the responsibility of keeping them updated esspecially when they're fairly active repositories.

+### Could not find dependency /server:4800

+When trying to start zdiscord you get an error that says `Could not find dependency /server:4800 for resource zdiscord`.
+This means you aren't running [FiveM artifacts](https://runtime.fivem.net/artifacts/fivem/build_server_windows/master/) version 4800 or later. updating to a version number higher than 4800 will fix this errror and allow the resource to start.